SoftUni-Internal/interactive-content/EN/05-Modules-And-Routing-Workshop/00-Problem.md

 # Theme comments - Logged in

-**Logged in** user can write new comment or like other user's posts.
+**Logged in** user can write new comments or like other user's posts.

 [image assetsSrc="Angular-Modules-And-Routing-Workshop(9).png" /]